 Pre-placement

-Where can I get advice on finding work experience opportunities?
+Where can I get advice on finding opportunities?

 How to explain the Engineers Australia Stage 1 Competencies to the Host Organisation?

-The Information Letter to Work Experience Employers in the ENGN3100 report template can be provided to potential employers to explain the requirements for Practical Work Experience.
+The Information Letter to Employers from the Course Convener included in the ENGN3100 report template can be provided to potential employers to explain the relevant requirements.

 This is an engineer either: